Melindrea/PLAuth/README.md

 )
 </pre>
-Set the driver as "plauth" in the config/(:any)/auth.php
+Set the driver as "plauth" in the config/(:any)/auth.php Create the tables using the artisan migrate tools:
+`php artisan migrate:install`
+`php artisan migrate`

 In the config file, you can modify the view used and where to redirect when the user have signed-in.
 You can also change the mail texts and headers.